-Located approximately 20km east of LKAB's iron ore mine and railhead at Svappavaara, the Nunasvaara deposit contains a predominantly microcrystalline flake JORC resource of 9.8Mt at 25.3% graphite ("Cg"), and has the highest resource grade of any JORC/NI 43-101 graphite deposit in the world.
-Nunasvaara has been declared an area of national interest by the Swedish Geological Survey, providing protection against competing land uses.
+Located approximately 20km east of LKAB's iron ore mine and railhead at Svappavaara, the Vittangi graphite project (containing the Nunasvaara deposit) has a total JORC resource of 12.3Mt at 25.5% graphite ("Cg"), the highest resource grade of any JORC/NI 43-101 graphite deposit in the world.
+Nunasvaara has been declared a mineral deposit of national interest by the Swedish Geological Survey, providing benefits against competing land uses.

 Nunasvaara forms part of the Vittangi project which comprises multiple exploration permits covering more than 400km2.
 Historical work across the Vittangi project identified extensive graphite as well as numerous skarn iron deposits and copper sulphide occurrences.

 During July 2012 Talga undertook a diamond drilling program at the Nunasvaara deposit, drilling 19 holes for 1697m.
 This led to the calculation of a new JORC 2004 compliant resource of 7.6Mt @ 24.4% Cg, with 5.6Mt @ 24.6% Cg classified Indicated.
-In 2016, Talga utilised new data from drilling in 2014 and trial mining undertaken in 2015 to update the prevous resource from JORC 2004 status to JORC 2012.
-The updated JORC 2012 compliant Indicated and Inferred mineral resource estimate for Vittanic now totals 9.8Mt @ 25.3% Cg, based on a 10% Cg lower cut-off.
+Since then, Talga utilised new data from drilling in 2014 and trial mining undertaken in 2015 and 2016 to update the previous resource from JORC 2004 status to JORC 2012.
+The updated JORC 2012 compliant Indicated and Inferred mineral resource estimate for Vittangi now totals 12.3Mt @ 25.5% Cg, based on a 17% Cg lower cut-off.

 Future mining of this resource will be aided by its exceptional grade and open-pit bulk mining option.
 It is favourably located, being only 3km to grid power and the highest load rated road in Europe (Svappavaara-Vittangi Highway).
 Furthermore it is only 15km to the town of Vittangi, and 23km to the town and railhead at Svappavaara.